Ahmedjawad123/Zamini_path2text_1.0.0/README.md

-Here’s a concise version of your README for quick reference:

----

 # Zamini\_path2text\_1.0.0

 Generate a complete text file listing all folders and files in a directory, preserving folder structure and full file paths.